iqhive/runtime.link/Readme.md

 # runtime.link &nbsp;[![Go Reference](https://pkg.go.dev/badge/runtime.link.svg)](https://pkg.go.dev/runtime.link)

-The runtime.link project defines a dictionary for representing software interfaces using Go source.
-It provides tools that enable you to build software that can link to these interfaces at runtime.
+The runtime.link project provides a dictionary for representing software interfaces via Go source.
+It also provides builtin Go linkers that enable you to link to these interfaces at runtime.
 They can be connected via network protocols (ie. HTTP), through command line interfaces, or through a supported platform-native ABI.

-As a side-effect to how these interfaces are defined, Go software has first-class support to link to these interfaces directly.
-Any required functions can be defined using the runtime.link conventions and conveniently imported into the Go program for execution.
+This repo also serves as a home for Go source representations written using the runtime.link dictionary.
+Our primary aim is to promote the practise of representing software interfaces and specifications as source code, rather than a PDF document.

-The project is still in development and although we don't plan to make any major changes before the first stable release, there may be continue to be minor breaking changes here and there as we work to refine the exported interfaces.
+The project is still in development and although we don't plan to make any major changes to established components before the first stable release, there may be continue to be minor breaking changes here and there as we work to refine the exported interfaces.

 Example:
 ```go